useradm - manage users and roles interactively

 Specifies the maximum number of days allowed between uses of a login ID before it becomes invalid.

-Specifies the numeric group ID of the primary group.
+Specifies the numeric group ID or character-string group name of the primary group.

 Species the account's supplementary groups.